dejayc/bashful/README.md

 ### Conditionally Loading Modules

 It is a best practice to only load a Bashful module if it hasn't already been loaded.
-Nonetheless, each Bashful module checks to see if it has already been loaded, and if it has, returns out of the script without re-executing the logic within.
+Nonetheless, each Bashful module checks to see if it has already been loaded, and if it has, returns out of the module without re-executing the logic within.

 To conditionally load [`bashful`](./docs/api/bashful.md), first check to see if the variable [`BASHFUL_VERSION`](#bashful_version) is empty: